CapSens/loan-creator/README.md

 The default behaviour is to use the `period` in relation to the number of months in a year (ie: for a monthly timetable annual_interests_rate * 1/12, for quarter annual_interests_rate * 3/12, etc.)

 `term_dates`: Optional.
 Implemented for `LoanCreator::Bullet`, `LoanCreator::InFine` and `LoanCreator::Linear`.
 Can be used if you want to implement custom due dates for terms.
-Terms will be compute from date to date.
+Terms will be computed from date to date.
 Must be an array with following dates.
+Must contain duration + 1 dates.
+The first element of the array is the first period start_date and last is the last period pay day.

 ## Calculation